cervoise/blog/trainings/win32-buffer-overflow/README.md

 I did not crawl all possibilty of https://www.exploit-db.com, same program may be vulnerable in different ways.
 I can refer to the same exploit for different cases.

+## About security features

+I am focusing on exploiting buffer overflows in order to gain code execution.
+If it is possible, I bypass some exploitation prevention such as ASLR or DEP.
+However, I am not digging in other security features bypass such as:
-I do not consider that the Windows firewall is a security feature to be bypass for these exercices (but I may tell in the exploit file if it is possible to bypass it).
-I'm only focussing on exploitation prevention feature.
+  * Windows firewall (but I may tell in the exploit file if it is possible to bypass it)
+  * Antivirus bypass for the payload: pop a calc is enough
+  * Applocker bypass: finding a way to bypass Applocker or finding an authorized program is another job

+Regarding features that can prevent again execution:
+  * ASLR is enable by default since Windows Vista.
+  * DEP is configure by default for only be enable on specific compiled programs or libraries.
+DEP bypass for a programm that is not compiled with DEP is done on a Windows with PAE enable, on DEP enable for all programs.

 ## Notes